cs-mshr/internal-transfer/README.md

 - Negative balances are not allowed
 - All transactions are processed synchronously
 - No authentication/authorization is implemented (internal service)
-- Database migrations run automatically on startup in production mode
+- Database migrations must be run manually before starting the application

 ## Key Features